pierre-vigier/Perl6-Math-Matrix/README.md

 Conversion into Bool context.
 Returns False if matrix is zero (all cells equal zero as in is-zero), otherwise True.

     $matrix.Bool
-    ? $matrix           # alias
+    ? $matrix           # alias op
     if $matrix          # matrix in Bool context too

 ### Numeric

 Conversion into Numeric context.
 Returns number (amount) of cells (as .elems).
-Please note, only prefix a prefix + (as in: + $matrix) will call this Method.
-A infix (as in $matrix + $number) calls .add($number).
+Please note, only a prefix operator + (as in: + $matrix) will call this Method.
+An infix (as in $matrix + $number) calls $matrix.add($number).

     $matrix.Numeric
     + $matrix           # alias op

 ### Str

-All values separated by one whitespace, rows by new line.
-It is called implicitly by put and print.
-A shortened version is provided by .gist Same as the input of new.
+Returns all cell values separated by one whitespace, rows by new line.
+This is the same format as expected by Math::Matrix.new("").
+Str is called implicitly by put and print.
+A shortened version is provided by .gist

     say Math::Matrix.new([[1,2],[3,4]]).Str:

     1 2                 # meaning: "1 2\n3 4"
     3 4

+    ~$matrix            # alias op

 ### Array

-All cells as an array of arrays (same as what was put into Math::Matrix.new([...])).
+Content of all cells as an array of arrays (same format that was put into Math::Matrix.new([...])).

     say Math::Matrix.new([[1,2],[3,4]]).Array : [[1 2] [3 4]]